elishamutang/video2code/README.md

 ## 2. Download Tesseract OCR

-**PLEASE TAKE NOTE OF WHERE YOU INSTALL TESSERACT.EXE AS YOU WILL NEED TO SET THE PATH IN THE DJANGO APPLICATION.**
+**(WINDOWS ONLY) PLEASE TAKE NOTE OF WHERE YOU INSTALL TESSERACT.EXE AS YOU WILL NEED TO SET THE PATH IN THE DJANGO APPLICATION.**

 If you are on Windows, download the installer for Windows for Tesseract from [Tesseract at UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).

+If you are on Linux, you can install Tesseract through the terminal using `apt-get install tesseract-ocr`.

 For other operating systems, please follow the instructions from Tesseract's documentation [here](https://tesseract-ocr.github.io/tessdoc/Installation.html).